hpolthof/laravel-translations-db/readme.md

 [![Total Downloads](https://poser.pugx.org/hpolthof/laravel-translations-db/d/total.png)](https://packagist.org/packages/hpolthof/laravel-translations-db)

 This package was created for everyone who got tired of collecting translations in language files and maintaining dozens of arrays, filled with lots and lots of keys.
+Keys will be added to the database **automaticly**, so no more hussling with adding your keys to the translations file.
+You'll never forget to translate a key anymore!
+In production your keys will be cached to ensure the localization stays blazing fast!

 ## Installation